 The tax legislation mandates certain adjustments.
 For example, the rates at which assets are depreciated for accounting purposes will generally differ from the rates at which capital cost allowance (tax depreciation) may be deducted in computing income for tax purposes.

-Corporations may choose any taxation year-end, but no taxation year can exceed 53 weeks.
+On incorporation, a corporation may choose any taxation year-end, but no taxation year can exceed 53 weeks in length.
 Moreover, once selected, a corporation's taxation year-end cannot be changed unless the CRA agrees.
 However, certain events will result in a deemed taxation year-end (e.g., an acquisition of control) following which a different taxation year-end may be selected.

 Some of the most common adjustments to accounting profits to compute income for tax purposes are described below.

-To be deductible for tax purposes, an expense must be incurred for the purpose of earning income, reasonable, not on account of capital (except to the extent expressly permitted) and not contingent.
+To be deductible for tax purposes, an expense must be incurred for the purpose of earning income, reasonable, not on account of capital (except to the extent expressly permitted by the tax legislation) and not contingent.

-Certain expenses that might satisfy those tests nonetheless may be prohibited from being deducted.
-For example, no deduction is permitted in respect of stock option benefits conferred on employees.
-Business entertainment expenses are only partially deductible.
+Certain expenses that might satisfy these tests nonetheless may be prohibited from being deducted.
+For example, no deduction is permitted in respect of stock option benefits conferred on employees and business entertainment expenses are only partially deductible.
 Costs related to vacant land held for development generally must be capitalised.
-On the other hand, certain expenses that might be considered capital expenditures are deductible (albeit over time), including costs incurred to issue shares or borrow money.
+However, certain expenses that might be considered capital expenditures are deductible (albeit over time), including costs incurred to issue shares or borrow money.

 In addition, in the context of non-arm's-length transactions, an amount deducted in respect of an outlay or expense must be paid by the end of the second taxation year following the taxation year in which the deduction was made.
 Otherwise, the amount of the expense is added back to the taxpayer's income.